drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 These are just some of the questions you should ask when you read such a proposal.

+{{< image-svg src="chain-of-trust.excalidraw.svg" alt="The chain of trust model" caption="The chain of trust model.
+But who are these guys?
+Your browser trusts the root, so they must be good guys." >}}

 ## No Trust is Better Trust

 ### Trust in Few